 SNAP-Ed (Supplemental Nutrition Assistance Program Education) is a federal grant program supporting the health and food security of people who receive SNAP food assistance benefits (Supplemental Nutrition Assistance Program).
-Throughout Washington State, SNAP is also referred to as Basic Foods or Food Stamps.
+Throughout Washington State, SNAP is also referred to as Basic Food or Food Stamps.
 The population of focus for the SNAP-Ed program are those who are receiving or are eligible to receive Basic Food (Food Stamps) benefits, which means having a household income at or below 200% of the federal poverty level.
 The Washington State Department of Social and Health Services (DSHS) receives federal funds from United States Department of Agriculture (USDA) for SNAP and SNAP-Ed.
-Currently, DSHS partners with three organizations in Washington to provide SNAP-Ed in five different regions throughout Washington.
-One of the three organizations is Washington State Department of Health (DOH).
+Currently, DSHS partners with two organizations in Washington to provide SNAP-Ed in five different regions throughout Washington.
+One of the two organizations is Washington State Department of Health (DOH).

 - Improve the likelihood that people eligible for SNAP (Basic Food) will make healthy food choices within a limited budget and choose physically active lifestyles that follow current recommendations from the USDA and,

 - Make the healthy choice the easy choice where people live, work, play, learn, shop, and worship.

 Four main topics addressed in the SNAP-Ed program are:

 - Healthy Living: Spend more time being active and adopt healthy eating habits using national nutrition recommendations, which includes increasing the amount of fruits and vegetables, lean protein, and whole grains eaten and decreasing the amount of sodium and added sugars.